What is Families Anonymous?

 These readings may be helpful to your understanding more about FA:

 Five Foundation Readings and FA Meeting Format:

 - #5003-5 FA Twelve Traditions

 - #2011 The Twelve Promises of Families Anonymous

 - #5006 A Look Inside the FA Fellowship

 "Service is a Reward in Itself"

 One of the most important service jobs available to us in the fellowship is that of Group Secretary.
 Our traditions remind us of the importance of rotating leaders within our groups, so that we can avoid dominance and allow each member to enjoy the benefits of service.
-The document below, “TIPS for Group Secretaries”, can be helpful to new secretaries.
+The documents below can be helpful to group secretaries.
 Also, please do not hesitate to contact Group Outreach for assistance by emailing GO@familiesanonymous.org